hyosung11/Launch-School/Courses/JS120/Lesson-2-Functions-Objects-Prototypes/notes.md

 // => hello, undefined undefined
 ```

-In this example, we use the `john` object to call the `greetings` method, with `john` as its context. `greetings`, in turn, calls the `repeatThreeTimes` function with a function argument whose body refers to `this`. `repeatThreeTimes` c*alls its argument three times with an implicit context*.
+In this example, we use the `john` object to call the `greetings` method, with `john` as its context. `greetings`, in turn, calls the `repeatThreeTimes` function with a function argument whose body refers to `this`. `repeatThreeTimes` *calls its argument three times with an implicit context*.
 As we've learned, the context is determined by how a function is invoked, so the context for all three invocations will be the global object.
 Thus, `this` inside the function passed to `repeatThreeTimes` is the **global object**, not `john`.

 You might look at this and think that this problem probably doesn't happen often.
 However, consider the following code: